Avoid these roadblocks at the end of your solution selection process

 - If the tool requires an endpoint agent or client, then, consider the following:

 - Does the application work with Mac/JAMF, Microsoft/Intune, SCCM or your endpoint management tool?

 - What is the client actually doing on the endpoint?
 Will something like probing that endpoint every time you need information require a ton of resources?

 - Have you checked for any application conflicts or can the vendor provide them?

 7. How do our data privacy goals and regulations affect the use of this tool?

 - Remember, there are two relationships to think about when it comes to data privacy: the company/customer relationship (subject of most data privacy laws) and the employer/employee relationship (here's an example of an Acceptable Use Policy).

 8. Speaking of regulations, you should definitely consider a few more (depending on your business):

 - Is the vendor/application ISO, SOC2, SOX, GDPR, HIPAA or FedRAMP compliant?
-To learn more about Code42’s regulatory compliance, see our product page: (add a link to compliance page or public security trust and assurance).
+Learn more about Code42’s regulatory compliance and how our data protection solution works for GRC teams.